Lavenzaa/xData/README.md

 # xData Technical Test Attempt

 I used vscode for my ide and bash for my terminal.
+All assumptions and considerations are listed in architecture.pdf to avoid cluttering the README.

 ## Run Locally (Backend)